Cute Photo Eskimo Craft For Kids [Free Template]

 - Scissors

-- Eskimo template (click the “click here to get this freebie” image at the end to open the form)
+- Eskimo template (click the “click here to get your freebies” image at the end of the post)

 Directions